PERF-TRACE(1) perf Manual PERF-TRACE(1)

 -m, --mmap-pages=

-Number of mmap data pages (must be a power of two) or size specification with appended unit character - B/K/M/G. The size is rounded up to have nearest pages power of two value.
+Number of mmap data pages (must be a power of two) or size specification in bytes with appended unit character - B/K/M/G. The size is rounded up to the nearest power-of-two page value.

 -C, --cpu